xenos1984/hwdb/proc/broadcom/bcm7405/index.md

 0x10404000 contains a CPU model ID and a revision ID:

-{% include register.html total=32 bits="16§16" names="Revision ID§BCD coded CPU model" %}
+{% include register.html total=32 registers="16¤Revision ID§16¤BCD coded CPU model" %}

 The upper 16 bits contain 0x7405 for the BCM7405 and 0x7413 for the BCM7413.